 Assessing the performance of combustible external wall assemblies

-Standards Australia, has developed a new Australian Standard (AS 5113), which will provide a more accurate indication of the fire performance of wall claddings and wall assemblies.
+Standards Australia has developed a new Australian Standard (AS 5113) which provides an accurate indication of the fire performance of wall claddings and wall assemblies.
 AS 5113 will be referenced in a new Verification Method that will enable industry to verify the fire performance of external cladding systems against the relevant Performance Requirements of the NCC.

 A National Advisory Note has been developed by the ABCB to assist practitioners on the appropriate selection and use of external wall claddings on buildings.

 The objective of this project is to review the ‘International Fire Engineering Guidelines’ (IFEG) and revise it to the degree necessary to maintain its status as a contemporary and effective guideline for designing engineered fire safety systems for buildings.

 To complement Stage one of the holistic review of fire safety project, the primary purpose of Stage two is to investigate whether the current level of fire safety provided by the NCC for Class 4 - 9 buildings is adequate, while ensuring the requirements are no more burdensome than necessary.